UPDATED & APPROVED 11.6.2023

 Work Clothes Casual: Clean clothes, shirt, pants or shorts, appropriate work shoes.

 Coat & Tie: Matching coat, dress slacks, dress shirt, a tie and practical dress shoes.
-Women should wear a business suit with slacks, and practical dress shoes.
-(Skirts and heels are not permitted)
+Skirts, kilts and heels are not permitted.

 Personal Hygiene: Personal hygiene is essential for all workers.
 You must start the call with clean clothes and a clean body.
 It is not professional, courteous, or acceptable to start your call in any other condition.

-If you fail to have the appropriate dress attire at report time, you may be subject to removal from the call with no compensation and shall be considered a No Call No Show.
+If you fail to have the appropriate dress attire at report time, you may be subject to removal from the call without compensation and shall be considered a No Call No Show.

 Job Stewards